duncanbradley/thesis/introduction.md

 # The State of Visualisation and Psychology Research

 The stuff that has been really successful isn't really new.
-It's established psychology effects applied to visualisation (attention for focus and declutter, curse of knowledge).
+It's established psychology effects applied to visualisation (attention for focus and declutter, curse of knowledge, datasaurus (Boger)).
 What does this say about where we need to look for new knoweldge?

 Correll: Are We Making Progress In Visualization Research? and Kosara (2016) - Empire Built on Sand